ml-explore/mlx-examples/lora/README.md

    --lora-layers 4
 ```

-On an M1 Max with 32 GB we process about 250 tokens-per-second.
+The above command on an M1 Max with 32 GB runs at about 250 tokens-per-second.

 [^lora]: Refer to the [arXiv paper](https://arxiv.org/abs/2106.09685) for more details on LoRA.